-We ensure that all those who are involved in the recruitment process will have suitable guidance to enable them to identify and assess the relevance of the offence in relation to the position applied for.
+We ensure that all those involved in the recruitment process will have suitable guidance to identify and assess the relevance of the offence in relation to the position applied for.
 We also ensure that they receive appropriate guidance on the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974.

 We undertake to discuss any matter revealed in a DBS check with the person seeking the position before withdrawing a conditional offer of a volunteer or paid employment position.